 Social Media Retargeting: The Pros

-If your ad repeatedly shows up within relevant user profiles who have either searched for your specific product or a parallel product, the likelihood of conversion increases as they not only are already potential shoppers for that product, they will more likely choose your company over competitors thanks to brand recognition.
+If your ad repeatedly shows up within relevant user profiles who have either searched for your specific product or a parallel product, they will more likely choose your company over competitors thanks to brand recognition.
 A social media retargeting campaign can help increase brand awareness.
 With more brand awareness, the likelihood of conversion increases since customers are more likely to purchase from brands they are familiar with or have seen before.

 COST EFFECTIVE AND GREAT ROAS